Search

 Ingredients

-• ¾ cup dehydrated red kidney beans and/or black beans *may need more if doing meat-free option
+• ¾ cup dehydrated red kidney beans and/or black beans, *add 1/3 cup more per serving if doing meat-free option

-• ¼ cup dehydrated lean ground turkey or beef OR
+• ¼ cup dehydrated lean ground turkey or beef, (omit if making vegetarian or vegan)

 • 1-2 heaping tbsps dehydrated tomatoes